danielbinder/GameAI/README.md

 * Logical separation

 Things to do:
-* Alpha-Beta Pruning
+* More examples
+* Adding an option for imperfect play
+* Adding a cutoff function
+* Maybe adding Quiescence Search
 * Enclosing this in a generic Monte Carlo Search Tree
-* More examples

 ### Explanation
 The minimax algorithm returns the objectively best move, meaning the move that is best, even when the other player makes the best response.